calderalabs/rspec_api_blueprint/README.md

 # Rspec Api Blueprint

-Autogeneration of API documentation from request specs
+Autogeneration of API documentation in blueprint format from request specs.
+You can find more about blueprint at http://apiblueprint.org

 ## Installation